splunk/observability-workshop/docs/victorops/getting_started/multipass.md

 # Creating a Test Environment

-You are going to need to record a number of values during this module which we will export as variables in a later step so I suggest you create a `values document` to store the following values as you work through it.
+You are going to need to record a number of values during this Workshop which we will export as variables in later steps so create `values.txt` locally to store the following values as you work through the Workshop.

-=== "Values"
+=== "values.txt"
-    ```bash
+    ```text
     export SFXVOPSID=
     export ACCESS_TOKEN=
     export REALM=
     export ROUTINGKEY=
-    export INITIALS=

     Service_API_Endpoint=
     ```